 The trend towards remote work, home office and flexible workplaces in general is therefore all the more understandable.
 After all,

-Working with a remote digital agency eliminates the daily round trip to the office and back entirely.
+Working with a remote design agency eliminates the daily round trip to the office and back entirely.

 This way, all the extra time and energy that would have otherwise been spent commuting can now be invested in ourselves: Our families, our personal health, our social life, our career growth, side projects, exercising, reading, cooking, cleaning, meditating or even just getting a little more sleep.
 The list is long.